Powwow: Staff

-The head staff of a pow-wow are the people who run the event on the day or days it occurs.
+The head staff of a pow-wow are the people who run the event on the day, or days it occurs.
 They are generally hired by the powwow committee several months in advance, as the quality of the head staff can affect attendance.
 To be chosen as part of the head staff is an honor, showing respect for the person's skills or dedication.

-Arena Director

 Master of Ceremonies

 The master of ceremonies, or MC, is the voice of the pow wow.
-It is his job to keep the singers, dancers, and public informed as to what is happening.
+It is their job to keep the singers, dancers, and public informed as to what is happening.
 The MC sets the schedule of events and maintains the drum rotation, or order of when each drum group gets to sing.
 The MC is also responsible for filling any dead air time that may occur during the pow wow, often with jokes.
 The MC often runs any raffles or other contests that may happen during the pow wow.